-I was lucky enough to have my photo feature be published in Republica’s “THE WEEK” on July 31, 2015.
+I was lucky enough to have my photo feature published in Republica’s “THE WEEK” on July 31, 2015.
 Below is the excerpt of the small article I had written along with the photo feature.

-When people think about insects, they generally think of the pest that destroys the crops but these are just the fraction of the ones that exists in the total population which are much more beneficial and equally important.
+When people think about insects, they generally think of the pest that destroys crops but these are just a fraction of the ones that exists in the total population which are much more beneficial and equally important.
 As we humans work our way towards a more developed world we are also helping in weakening this fragile ecology by destroying nature and installing well-groomed concrete surroundings.
 There is a quote by Jonas Salt ” If all the insects were to disappear from the earth within 50 years, all life on earth would end.
-If all human being disappeared from earth within 50 years all life on earth would flourish”.
+If all human beings disappeared from earth within 50 years all life on earth would flourish”.

 Bradley Miller rightly puts it ” Teaching a child not to step on a caterpillar is as valuable to the child as it is to the caterpillar “.

 Ajay Narsingh Rana